Skip to content

 • Toggle Enable Events on

-• Set the Request URL to https://yourdomain.com/webhooks/channels/slack/inbound (replace with your TeamWeb AI instance’s public URL)
+• Set the Request URL to the per-assistant URL shown in TeamWeb AI (it looks like https://yourdomain.com/webhooks/channels/slack/<assistant_id>/inbound)

 • Slack will send a verification challenge — TeamWeb AI handles this automatically